Neural-Systems-at-UIO/nutil/docs/QuantifierOutput.rst

 ------------

 * Segmentations superimposed on the atlas maps in PNG format.
 * The object colours are assigned based on the customised regions.
-If no regions are specified, or object falls outside of the specified areas, the objects are shown in red by default
+If no regions are specified, or object falls outside of the specified areas, the objects are displayed in red by default.

 **Coordinates**
 ----------------